tonaljs/tonal/docs/CONTRIBUTING.md

 ## Develop

-Modules are written in Typescript and lives inside `packages/` folder.
+Modules are written in Typescript and live inside `packages/` folder.

-If you are adding new functionallity, plase add a test for it
+If you are adding new functionality, please add a test for it.

-If you are adding a new module, include it inside `packages/module/index.ts`
+If you are adding a new module, include it inside `packages/module/index.ts`.

-Ensure all tests passes and library can be built, before making a pull request:
+Ensure that all tests pass and the library can be built before making a pull request:

 ```
 yarn test